josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 What happens when nobody can tell whether the agent's right?

-Where are all of our senior engineers going to come from, when juniors haven't learned a single thing on the job in the last two years?
+Where will senior engineers come from, when juniors haven't learned a single thing on the job in the last three years?

 Sure, making juniors better and raising the overall average is great—on paper, at least—but we still want _more_ than average, don't we?